Find out what opportunities for multilingualism you have.

 The Multi Lang Plugin MultilingualPress follows an interesting path by using the WordPress Multi Site function to manage multilingualism.
 Here you have the advantages of independent content maintenance & layouts from the multi-instance approach combined with a mix of Lean & High Level Structure, i.e. levels 2-4.

 In fact, this approach promises to be the most performant for the website.
-It is also important for each project to check whether the processes work for you – each instance of a multi-site is maintained largely independently.
+Again, it’s important to check for each project that the processes work for you – each instance of a multi-site is maintained largely independently.
 However, the technical maintenance effort is lower than with the pure multi-instance solution.

 How much multilingualism do I need?